 Our dedicated staff defines teamwork, enthusiasm, and dedication.
 Please feel free to contact us at the emails listed below or by phone at 856.231.1885.
 For general inquiries, write to email@example.com.
 We look forward to assisting you with information about the Alice Paul Institute’s programs and services.
 Thank you for your interest!

-Executive Director Lucienne Beard has been active with API since 1994, first as a volunteer and a board member and then on staff as Program Director from 2000-2007.
-She has a BA in International Affairs from The George Washington University and an MA in American History from Rutgers University, and has over twenty years of experience working with historic sites and cultural organizations in New Jersey and Pennsylvania.
-Beard has served on the boards of the Girl Scouts and PA Museums, and currently is Secretary on the board of trustees at The New Century Trust, the other National Historic Landmark that honors a woman in the Greater Philadelphia area.
-She and her husband live in Mount Laurel only three miles from Paulsdale and have three children living in Philadelphia, New Jersey and Madagascar.
+Executive Director Lucienne Beard has been active with API since 1994, first as a volunteer and a board member and from 2000-2007 as API’s Program Director, establishing the interpretive story for public visitation at Paulsdale and creating the Alice Paul Leadership Programs for girls.
+She has been the Executive Director at API since 2012.
+She has a BA in International Affairs from The George Washington University and an MA in American History from Rutgers University.
+Beard has served on the boards of the Girl Scouts, PA Museums, New Century Trust, and currently is Treasurer on the board of the National Collaborative for Women’s History Sites and a steering committee member for the Women’s Vote Centennial Initiative and a New Jersey delegate to the Vision 2020.
+Lucy and her husband live in Mount Laurel only a few miles from Paulsdale and have three children living in Pennsylvania and New Jersey.

 Development Director Paige Salvador joined the API staff in early 2012 after three years as a volunteer with the Development Committee.
 Salvador’s career includes experience in not-for-profit and for-profit organizations, including the Vascular Birthmarks Foundation and Graceful Company.
 She is active with the Mount Laurel Citizen’s Action Committee and serves as president of Fairfield Estates Association in Mount Laurel.
 She and her husband live in Mount Laurel and have twins in college.

 Program Director Kris Myers has been with API since 2004.
 She manages API’s heritage and leadership programs including tours, presentations, special events and educational workshops.
 She gives presentations on Alice Paul at locations throughout New Jersey and manages the New Jersey Women’s History website.
-Myers earned her MA degree in American history at the University of Pennsylvania and has a BA in History with a concentration in Women’s Studies from Rowan University.
-She teaches History and Women’s Studies courses at Burlington County College.
-She lives in Marlton.
+Myers earned her MA degree in Liberal Arts at the University of Pennsylvania and has a BA in History with a concentration in Women’s Studies from Rowan University.
+She teaches History and Women’s Studies courses at Rowan College at Burlington County and The College of New Jersey.
+She lives in Marlton, NJ.

 Krista Joy Niles

-Marketing & Outreach Coordinator Krista Joy Niles, a Pulitzer Prize-winning photographer, blends her communications skills with her passion for women’s studies in her role at the Alice Paul Institute.
+Marketing & Civic Engagement Coordinator Krista Joy Niles, a Pulitzer Prize-winning photographer, blends her communications skills with her passion for women’s studies in her role at the Alice Paul Institute.
 She holds a B.A. in Photojournalism from San Francisco State University and an M.A. in Art History from the University of Arizona where she researched and wrote about women in visual culture.
 With 20+ years of experience behind the camera, Krista has worked for the New York Times, the Associated Press, the Lincoln Journal-Star, the San Antonio Express-News and many media organizations.
-She serves on the Board of Directors for the Manayunk Roxborough Art Center and lives in Philadelphia with her husband.
+She and her husband live in northwest Philadelphia.